12 Banned Album Covers

 There have been plenty of controversies in the history of modern popular music.
 From John Lennon’s infamous claim that The Beatles were more popular than Jesus to Janet Jackson’s notorious Super Bowl halftime show “wardrobe malfunction,” there are countless examples of things musicians have done that have offended people.
-Sometimes it doesn’t even take a sacrilegious comment or an exposed nipple on live television to send the censors into a tizzy.
 In some cases, all it takes is an album cover.
 Here’s a look at some of the album covers that have gotten records banned merely based on appearances.

 1. The Dead Kennedys, Frankenchrist